keystonejs/prisma-day-2021-workshop/README.md

 ✅ CI: Lint extend set to ["next/core-web-vitals","eslint:recommended"]

-✅ Currently being rolled out to all gql queries, which become much tidier as a result.

 ✅ The Promise monad has been battle hardened, and is seen as a critical tool in the CI process, since the code it produces is even more modular than `ts` alone.